Watch Henrietta demonstrating how to infuse the perfect cup of tea...

 Infusing the Tea

-The two tea pots method - the first tea pot is used to brew the tea.
+The two tea pots method - the first tea pot is used to infuse the tea.
 Once the tea has steeped to perfection strain and decant into a second warmed pot.
 Several infusions can be added together.
 This is why our ancestors warmed the tea pot - it wasn't the pot we infused the tea in but the pot we served the tea from.

 The warm cup method - pour freshly boiled water into the number of tea cups required.
 The water can then be returned to the teapot with the tea.
 In this way the water is measured precisely and none will be left in the pot once it has been infused and poured, with the added benefit of a nice warm cup.